 Steak Egg and Cheese Bagel

 This popular fast food dupe is a satisfying and hearty meal that works for breakfast, lunch, or dinner!
+Pair it with an americano and you’ve got the ultimate homemade value meal!

-My favorite. – Heather
+My favorite. –Heather

 Ingredient Notes